 Stocking up on the basic kitchen supplies in your office is about more than culture-building, it’s also polite.
 It shows that you, as a manager, care about the wellbeing of your staff, and care enough to go the extra mile.
 A strong care factor is how you retain staff and keep building productive relationships with employees, so that they achieve the best results for you.

 One of the easiest ways to ensure your office kitchen is regularly stocked with goods for the pantry, fruit bowl and fridge is to order them from a trusted corporate caterer.

 If you’d like to take the next step towards happier staff, contact the friendly office catering team at Order-In for advice on what you need in the kitchen.
-We have a range of office milk, office fruit and kitchen supplies solutions in Sydney, Melbourne, Brisbane, Canberra, Adelaide and Perth.
+We have a range of office milk, healthy snacks, office fruit and kitchen supply solutions in Sydney, Melbourne, Brisbane, Canberra, Adelaide and Perth.